rooseveltframework/roosevelt/README.md

 ## Public folder parameters

-- `publicFolder`: All files and folders in this directory will be exposed as static files when `alwaysHostPublic` is enabled.
+- `publicFolder`: All files and folders in this directory will be exposed as static files in development mode or when `alwaysHostPublic` is enabled.

   - Default: *[String]* `"public"`.